 In 2001, Azul Luna founded Las ViejaesKandalosas, a collective of artists with a mission to denounce the murdering of women in Ciudad Juarez, Mexico through art.
 Her first exhibit called EsesKandalo in 2001, took place at Self Help Graphics & Art in East Los Angeles.
 In February of the following year photographer Azul along with filmmaker Lorena Mendez-Quiroga led a caravan from Los Angeles to Ciudad Juarez to an invitational protest exhibit and press conference that they had curated at the INBA (Instituto Nacional de Bellas Artes) Museum.
 Passengers in one car were artists Raul Baltazar, Victoria Delgadillo, Erica Elizondo and Rigo Maldonado.
-El Paso Times award winning reporter, Diana Washington Valdez was the key speaker at INBA.
+El Paso Times award winning reporter and Co-producer of this event, Diana Washington Valdez was the key speaker at INBA.
 Victim mothers and wives of alleged perpetrators gave testimonies.

 In 2002, as a resolve from the INBA protest and community dialogue, Rigo Maldonado and Victoria Delgadillo co-curated the first internationally acknowledged exhibit on these femicides at SPARC- the Social & Public Resource Center in Venice Beach.
 This exhibit was called Las Hijas de Juarez and included 45 major visual and performance artists from Los Angeles.

 Read more about this curation in UCLA’s Aztlan Journal